tkerbe2/iac-intro-challenge-1/README.md

 ### 2. On your local machine open the code.
 You can access and modify this code how you want.
 Ultimately all that matters is the changes get pushed to your GitHub repo.

-- You can open this code remotely in Visual Studio Code (which is what I am doing in this walk-through)
+- You can open this code remotely in Visual Studio Code (which is what I am doing in this walk-through).
 - In Visual Studio Code you will want the Remote Repositories extension.

 <img width="350" height="78" alt="image" src="https://github.com/user-attachments/assets/f7712344-6ed0-4fb8-a828-71814907931a" />